 by Jimmy Cressman, FMP — This article is Part Two of a three-part series addressing strategies for managing high-performing facility operations that are resilient, safe, healthy, productive, and efficient.
 The themes of this series are shown in the following figure:In Part One, the methods for conducting asset inventories, facility condition assessments, and implementing FM data systems were discussed in detail.
 The outcome of those processes and activities is a large quantity of facilities data.
 The intent of this article is to provide useful methods for interpreting and making use out of those newly acquired data sets.
+Part Three shows how to apply the results of the analysis to plan for your future needs

 The FM Data System (CMMS, IWMS, or CAFM software) is the digital warehouse for facilities data.
 Equipment inventories are uploaded into a CMMS to execute the preventive maintenance program; FCA data is uploaded or can be conducted directly from a software platform; building floor plans are uploaded to a CAFM system to streamline the space management program.
 As more data is input into the management software, the more powerful the database becomes and the more important it becomes to upkeep and maintain that data.